KamranSar/ATS-Mono/README.md

 1. Vue CLI
 2. Vuex + Pathify
 3. Vuetify + standard layouts + dashboard
-4. Axios for using APIs
+4. Feathers client for APIs
+5. vue-browser-acl for ACLs

 The objective is to keep things simple for simple client/server projects.